Leaning into complexity by reducing code entropy

 Similar principles apply to compiled programs.
 Compiled programs replace named variables by memory addresses and the more variables are near, the more references can be specified by smaller relative addressing modes.
 This not only applies to data memory addressing but to code addressing.
 Near JMP instructions addresses can theoretically be encoded in fewer bits.

 What's the use of thinking about all this?
 I don't care much about the performance gains of generating the smallest possible program.
 Computers have plenty of memory nowadays.
-The important thing is that this minimization also means the models' abstractions are optimal, they have been optimized for generalization.
+The important thing is that MDL principles say that this minimization also means the models' abstractions are optimized for generalization.

 Reducing the size of back references, not only reduces the minimal size of programs but does so because it reduces the average area, the scopes that needs to be looked at when trying to parse, understand and interpret a piece of logic having references.
 This means, it reduces the amount of logic needed to be understood when modifying a piece of code or interpreting and executing the code.